srihari-m-s/paytm-landing-page/README.md

 2. 8 Section components,
 3. and a Footer component.

 I have used only CSS for styling.
-The assets are fetched directly from the paytm CDN link.
-The landing page is deployed on Netlify.
-To visit the site, please click **[here &nearr;](https://paytm-lading-page.netlify.app/)**.